paulina-grunwald/Web-developer-courses/MySQL Fundamentals 2 (Pluralsight)/README.md

 >Witten by Paulina Grunwald

-### Content table:
+## Content table:

 1. Joins, Unions and Subqueries
 2. MySQL Functions
 3. MySQL Views
-4. Stored Procedures and Stored Functionsh
+4. Stored Procedures and Stored Functions
 5. Triggers and Events
 6. Summary and Resources